unoplatform/uno/doc/articles/intro.md

 #### Where do I get help if I have any questions?

-Community support is available through [Stack Overflow](https://stackoverflow.com/questions/tagged/uno-platform) and Discord www.platform.uno/discord - #uno-platform channel.
+Free support is available via [Stack Overflow](https://stackoverflow.com/questions/tagged/uno-platform) and Discord www.platform.uno/discord - #uno-platform channel.
 Commercial paid support is available as well - email [info@platform.uno](mailto:info@platform.uno) for more information.

 #### How do you sustain Uno Platform?

-The Uno Platform is free and open source under the Apache license.
+The Uno Platform is free and open source under the Apache 2.0 license.
 Alongside valued contributions from the Uno community, development by the core team is sustained by paid professional support contracts offered to enterprises who use Uno Platform.
 [Learn more about our paid professional support.](https://platform.uno/contact/)

 More details about sustainability are covered here: https://platform.uno/blog/sustaining-the-open-source-uno-platform/